 The study further revealed that Staphylococcus hominis caused bloodstream infections and sepsis in a neonatal intensive care unit.
-Enterococcus faecalis caused septicemia, meningitis, endocarditis, and urinary tract infections (which a urologist in London can treat), and endocarditis.
+Enterococcus faecalis caused septicemia, meningitis, urinary tract infections (which a urologist in London can treat), and endocarditis.

 Further, Acinetobacter iwofii caused pneumonia, skin infections, meningitis, and urinary tract infection, and Streptococcus oralis caused adult respiratory distress syndrome, streptococcal shock, and endocarditis.

 Mary Ellen Oesterle, the lead author for the study, faulted the fact that some clinics have poor cleaning and maintenance culture, especially for the ball pits.